-SMG1 (Chief Executive) £150,270 SMG2 (Directors) £117,658 SMG3 (Heads of Service) £87,870
+SMG1 (Chief Executive) £151,772 SMG2 (Deputy Chief Executives) £118,834 SMG3 (Directors) £88,748

-These are spot salaries and reflect the 'rate for the job'.
+These are spot salaries and reflect 'rate for the job'.
 However there is the facility to recruit to these posts on a 'development' rate for the first 12 months where a candidate needs to grow into the full role.
-This rate is calculated at 90% of the 'rate for the job'.
+The rate is calculated at 90% of the 'rate for the job'.

-The Director of Public Health & Head of Health Development are employed on NHS Pay & Conditions.
-These roles transferred into the Council w.e.f.
-1/4/13 and are protected under Transfer of Undertaking Protection of Employment (TUPE) regulations and are as follows:-
+The Director of Public Health is employed on NHS Pay & Conditions.
+This role transferred into the Council w.e.f.
+1/4/13 and are protected under Transfer of Undertaking Protection of Employment (TUPE) regulations and is as follows:-

-Director of Public Health £95,860 Head of Health Development £81,618
+Director of Public Health £95,860

-Chief officer salaries do not attract annual increments nor any nationally negotiated cost of living pay increase.
-This is because chief officers in Southend are employed on JNC terms and conditions for everything EXCEPT pay - which is determined by a Local Performance Related Pay scheme.
-(Details of this scheme, including the decision making processes in respect of pay awards, can be found at Appendix 3 of the Council's Reward Policy).
+Chief Officer salaries do not attract annual increments nor any nationally negotiated cost of living pay rise.
+This is because Chief Officers in Southend are employed on JNC terms and conditions for everything EXCEPT pay - which is determined by a Senior Managers Pay Panel. (details of this Scheme, including the decision making processes in respect of pay award, can be found in Appendix 3 of the council reward Policy)